Create multiple cloud servers via OpenStack CLI

 Optional: add an SSH key to the service user.

-1. Optional: customize the OpenStack CLI
+1. Optional: configure OpenStack CLI

 2. Optional: add a public SSH key to the service user